SevdaPruitt/Pewlett-Hackard-Analysis/README.md

 Results:

-- Total number of eligible employees is 90,398.
+- Total number of retirment eligible employees is 90,398 who are born between January 1, 1952, and December 31, 1955.
 - Percentage ready to retire is nearly 30% of all employees.
 - There are 1549 employees eligible for mentorship to fill in potential retirees.